jameshfisher/jameshfisher.com/_posts/2017-02-15-c-dup-syscall.md

 ---
-title: "How do I duplicate a file descriptor in C?"
+title: How do I duplicate a file descriptor in C?
+tags:
+  - file-descriptors
+  - c
+  - system-calls
+  - posix
+  - programming
+taggedAt: '2024-03-26'
 ---

 Answer: the `dup` system call.
 Here's an example of duplicating the descriptor `1`, which refers to the standard out pipe.